8 Ways You Can Tell That It's the Right Time to Quit

 2. Your eyes are trained on positive cues.

-A combination of biases—being overly optimistic and loss averse—make for a heady cocktail which, combined with intermittent reinforcement, act as the granddaddy of all super-glues.
+A combination of biases—being overly optimistic and loss averse—make for a heady cocktail that, combined with intermittent reinforcement, act as the granddaddy of all super-glues.
 If the words “intermittent reinforcement” vaguely remind you of Psych 101, you’re spot on; B.F.
 Skinner discovered that when rats, pushing a lever for food, were rewarded some of the time (as opposed to on all occasions or none), they would try even harder for longer.
 Well, fellow rats, this is precisely the predicament we find ourselves in.
 The one day the boss says something that, for once, doesn’t cut you off at the knees, or the time your beloved actually does something you’ve been begging him or her to do, suddenly you’re no longer heading for the door but settling in for a spell and totally sure that everything will work out.
-Uh huh.
+Uh-huh.
 It’s another blob of adhesive that makes us think the time to bail isn’t now and keeps us hanging on.

 3. Being thwarted makes the heart grow fonder.